The Aviation Law Review: Serbia

 Each aviation operator, when planning the introduction of functional changes that affect the safe performance of the activity or the provision of services, must notify and get permission from the CAD.
 To systematically spot the danger and reduce the risk, aviation operators must work to ensure that acceptable levels of safety are met.

 Safety in Serbian aviation is controlled both internally and externally.
 The European Aviation Safety Agency (EASA), the EU institution responsible for safety in EU air transport, also checks the safety compliance of the CAD and the aviation entities in Serbia.
-Serbia is not a full member of EASA but has had observer status since 2007.
+Serbia is not a full member of EASA, but has had observer status since 2007.
 In 2009, EASA began carrying out air traffic checks and overseeing whether regulation is harmonised with EU rules.
-In 2014, the CAD was rated Category I by the US Federal Aviation Authority's International Aviation Safety Assessment Program.
+In 2014, the CAD was rated Category I by the US Federal Aviation Authority's international aviation safety assessment programme.

-According to the data provided by the CAD, from 2006 to the end of 2019, it investigated 70 accidents and 30 serious incidents.
+According to the data provided by the Centre for Investigation of Traffic Accidents, from 2006 to the end of 2020 it investigated 72 accidents and 30 serious incidents.
 Six accidents that involved aircraft from the Serbian registry were investigated in cooperation with the civil aviation authorities of other countries through an authorised representative.

-CAD was audited by ICAO between 19 and 26 March 2019 (ICAO Coordinated Validation Mission).
-After the verification ICAO gave an assessment of civil aviation of Serbia, whereby it found the degree of compliance of the system to be 93.71 per cent.
+The CAD was audited by ICAO between 19 and 26 March 2019 (ICAO coordinated validation mission).
+After the verification, ICAO gave an assessment of the civil aviation of Serbia whereby it found the degree of compliance of the system to be 93.71 per cent.

-The Law on Insurance,27 Article 9, Paragraph 1, items 5 and 11, refers to non-life insurance, including the insurance of aircraft, insurance covering damage to or loss of aircraft and liability insurance resulting from use of aircraft, which includes responsibility for transport.
-The Law on Compulsory Insurance in traffic through (Official Gazette of the Republic of Serbia, No. 51/2009, 78/2011, 101/2011, 93/2012 and 7/2013 – decision of the Constitutional Court) Article 2, Paragraph 1, item 3 stipulates compulsory insurance for aircraft owners against liability for damage caused to third parties and passengers.
+The Law on Insurance,31 Article 9, Paragraph 1, Items 5 and 11, refers to non-life insurance, including the insurance of aircraft, insurance covering damage to or loss of aircraft and liability insurance resulting from use of aircraft, which includes responsibility for transport.
+The Law on Compulsory Insurance in traffic, through Official Gazette of the Republic of Serbia, Nos.
+51/2009, 78/2011, 101/2011, 93/2012 and 7/2013 – decision of the Constitutional Court Article 2, Paragraph 1, Item 3, stipulates compulsory insurance for aircraft owners against liability for damage caused to third parties and passengers.
 The Special Law on Obligations and Basic Property Relations in Air Transport is engaged with insurance in air traffic in a more specific way.

 Serbia has acceded to the provisions of the Montreal Convention of 1999 and adopted the Law on Ratification of the Convention for the Unification of Certain Rules for International Carriage by Air of 13 May 2009, which entered into force on 4 April 2010.
 For this reason, the former Law on Obligations Relations and Basic Property Relations in Air Transport of 1998 was amended in 2011 and 2015.
 The changes that the Montreal Convention adopted in 1999 in relation to the old Warsaw Convention inevitably affected the provisions concerning insurance of aircraft.

-The insurer will be liable for damage caused directly or indirectly owing to an aircraft fault that affects safe air transport, if the insurer knew or should have known about the fault having conducted due diligence and failed to prevent the damage, although it could have done so.
-A claim under the contract of carriage and recourse claims related to this contract expire in two years.
+The insurer will be liable for damage caused directly or indirectly owing to an aircraft fault that affects safe air transport if the insurer knew or should have known about the fault having conducted due diligence and failed to prevent the damage, although it could have done so.
+A claim under the contract of carriage and recourse claims related to this contract expire within two years.